rebeccalim20/ID_Assignment2/README.md

 - Bus stop :
   - It works only when the bus information is available when the bus information is not available the page will not load
   - The page will scale down according to different sizing , the data of the table does not looks nice.
+  - Might take more time for the data to load
 - Bus fare  :
-  - The page will scale down according to different sizing , the data of the table does not looks nice.
+  - The page will scale down according to different sizing ,in table form
+  - Only consist of bus fare data
+- Bus information :
+  - only had a few bus data infos
+  - take quite abit for the data to load

 ## Credits
 - NavBar Hamburger